How to get your kids to do chores and why it is important

 Photo by alessandranicole.com

-It is important to keep in mind that the more responsible a person is the more freedom that they have in the world.
-At the extreme, if you are not responsible (i.e., you break laws) you get imprisoned.
-For kids, the more responsibility they show, the more more freedom, things, money and privileges your parents give you.
-Kids get good grades, parents want to do something nice for them.
-Kids keep curfew, parents let them go out again.
+It is important to remember that the more responsible a person is, the more freedom they have in the world.
+At the extreme, if you are not responsible (i.e., you break laws), you get imprisoned.
+For kids, the more responsibility they show, the more freedom, things, money, and privileges their parents give them.
+Kids get good grades; parents want to do something nice for them.
+Kids keep a curfew; parents let them go out again.
 Responsibility earns respect.

-In a study in California, they found that people with cluttered homes have increased stress, depression and anxiety.
-See my Clear your clutter post.
-Cleaning makes a house absent of mildew, smell, and vermin.
+In a study in California, researchers found that people with cluttered homes have increased stress, depression and anxiety related to the clutter.
+(See my Clear your clutter post. ) Cleaning makes a house absent of mildew, smell, and vermin.
 This is clearly a benefit.

-When faced with challenging chores, kids find they need to find information, help and resources.
-It is excellent to practice this, because in the future they will be faced with needed this all the time.
-Many of us adults give up on opportunities and success because we are too nervous to ask for help!
+When faced with challenging chores, kids find they need to find information, help, and resources.
+It is excellent to practice this because, in the future, they will need it all the time.
+Many adults give up on opportunities and success because they are too nervous to ask for help!

-I talk to kids about high school, and how they don’t see the point in learning what year the Louisiana Territory was made a state.
+Kids often don’t see the point of what they are learning in high school.
+Why do they have to know what year the Louisiana Territory was made a state?
 When am I ever going to need that?
-I tell them that the point of high school is to practice doing things that you don’t want to do.
-Practice figuring out how to push past resistance of what you might find as nonsense tasks, towards a bigger future goal.
-How to find answers to your questions, how to ask for help and get along with difficult people.
+Those facts are not the point of high school; the point of high school is to practice doing things that you don’t want to do.
+It is to practice figuring out how to push past the resistance of doing “nonsense” tasks, towards a bigger future goal of graduating.
+It is to learn how to find answers to your questions, ask for help, and get along with difficult people.
 THIS is what you get out of high school, not dates and equations.

 Dealing with Difficulty